canjs/can-component/docs/ViewModel.md

 @property {Object|function} can-component.prototype.ViewModel ViewModel
-@parent can-component.prototype
+@parent can-component.define 3

 @description

 Provides or describes a constructor function that provides values and methods to the component’s [can-component::view view].
 The constructor function is initialized with values specified by the component element’s [can-stache-bindings data bindings].

 @type {Object} An object that will be passed to [can-define/map/map.extend DefineMap.extend] and used to create a new observable instance accessible by the component’s [can-component::view].